 Use iOS devices where the ambient temperature is between 0º and 35º C (32º to 95º F).
 Low- or high-temperature conditions might cause the device to change its behavior to regulate its temperature.
-Using an iOS device in very cold conditions outside of its operating range may temporarily shorten battery life and could cause the device to turn off.
-Battery life will return to normal when the device is brought back to higher ambient temperatures.
+Using an iOS device in very cold conditions outside of its operating range might temporarily shorten battery life and could cause the device to turn off.
+Battery life will return to normal when you bring the device back to higher ambient temperatures.

 Store the device where the temperature is between -20º and 45º C (-4º to 113º F).
 Don’t leave the device in your car, because temperatures in parked cars can exceed this range.

-Higher ambient temperature conditions and activities that may cause the device to alter performance and behavior include:
+Here are some of the higher ambient-temperature conditions and activities that might cause the device to change performance and behavior:

 - Leaving the device in a car on a hot day.